nat2k5us/golocalpkg/README.md

-# golocalpkg
+# go local pkg
-using local packages in go (without install)
+using local packages in go (without 'go install')

+Keep it simple